I’m just going to go ahead and say it. Education is a civil rights issue, and it’s one that we can’t be moderate about.

 It happens in all sorts of areas, like housing, healthcare and even education.
-As an educator and advocate for social justice, I have a duty to call out those who stand in the way of our students’ potential.
+As an educator and equity advocate, I have a duty to call out those who stand in the way of our students’ potential.
 School reform is a civil rights issue, and opposing those of us who genuinely seek to build better schools simply makes it harder for our underserved students to get the opportunities they need.

 IMPERFECT SOLUTIONS, NOT PERFECT IMAGINATIONS

 Their arguments essentially boil down to this: Sure, our schools aren’t necessarily great, but if all these changes you want aren’t going to fix everything, we would be better off just leaving things alone.

 That sort of negativity reveals this persistent idea that we can keep doing what we’ve been doing and somehow our schools will get better on their own (that’s literally insane).
 The truth is that education reform is a real and meaningful opportunity to help our students be successful, and we can’t let imperfect efforts get in the way of meaningful outcomes.